Grieg puts Norway investments on hold, citing tax increase proposal

 Bergen, Norway-headquartered salmon farming group Grieg Seafood announced on 11 October it has joined several other Norwegian salmon farmers in halting expansion plans in the wake of a proposed 40 percent resource tax on aquaculture operations.

-The company announced that a proposed expansion of a smolt plant in Lebesby, Finnmark, Norway – which the company estimated represents a NOK 1 billion (USD 93 million, EUR 96 million) investment – is being halted due to the "great uncertainty"…
+Grieg's proposed expansion of a smolt facility in Lebesby, Finnmark, Norway – which the company said represents a NOK 1 billion (USD 93 million, EUR 96 million) investment – is being halted due to the "great uncertainty" related to the consequences of Norway's proposed tax.
+The expansion would have increased the production capacity at its Lebesby smolt facility to 6,000 metric tons (MT) and allowed for larger, so-called "post-smolt" production for farming.
+But that initiative is now on hold Grieg Seafood Finnmark Community Affairs Representative Roger Pedersen said.

 Photo courtesy of Grieg Seafood